ashleydavis/the-data-wrangler-blog/_posts/2019-05-22-data-forge-plot-update3.markdown

 What if you could simply plot a chart directly from a JavaScript data structure or some JSON?

 Well that's what I'm doing next.
-I now plan create a cut-down version of Data-Forge Plot that is independent of Data-Forge and will be simpler again to use.
+I'm now planning a cut-down version of Data-Forge Plot that is independent of Data-Forge and will be simpler again to use.
 The name of the new library is currently undecided.

-Stay tuned!
+Please stay tuned!